milosgajdos/vaultops/README.md

 ## Manifest

-`vault-setup` allows you to define a manifest file which you can supply to particular subcommand.
+`vaultops` allows you to define a manifest file which you can supply to particular subcommand.
 The manifest isa simple `YAML` file which contains a list of resources that are requested to be created in `vault`.
 A skeleton of full manifest file can be seen below:

 ```yaml
 hosts: